Clonoe ambush: The ambush

-After this they drove on at speed to the car park of St. Patrick's Roman Catholic Church in the village of Clonoe, two miles away from Coalisland police station, arriving at 10.45 P.M., where getaway cars were waiting.
+After this they drove on at speed to the car park of St. Patrick's Roman Catholic Church in the village of Clonoe, two miles away from Coalisland police station, arriving at 10:45pm, where getaway cars were waiting.
 Immediately on arrival, the IRA attackers were in the process of preparing to abandon the attack vehicles and dismounting the DShk to take with them when they were assailed by a British Army detachment that had been lying in wait for them in the car park's perimeter, primarily composed of soldiers from the Special Air Service, who engaged them with sustained automatic fire.
+The soldiers would later claim that the headlights of the getaway vehicles had illuminated them behind the hedgerow, and since they had no hard cover to protect them from the heavy machine-gun they had no choice but to engage the IRA team without first shouting a warning or attempting to arrest them.
+After first laying down a volley of suppressive fire from behind the hedge, the twelve British operators advanced forward in pairs into the carpark towards the lorry, employing a bounding overwatch method of fire and maneuver to cover each other.
+Approximately 570 rounds were fired by British special forces during the ambush, with zero rounds being fired in return by the IRA members.

-Patrick Vincent (20 years of age), the driver of the stolen lorry, was shot dead with five bullets whilst still in its cab.
+Patrick Vincent (20), the driver of the stolen lorry, was shot dead with five bullets whilst still in its cab.
 Peter Clancy (19) (hit by ten bullets) and Kevin O'Donnell (21) (shot twice) were killed whilst dismounting the DShk on the back of the lorry.
 Sean O'Farrell (23) was pursued on foot across the church grounds over a distance of 100 yards before being shot dead with five bullets whilst trying to clamber over a fence.
 Two other IRA men, one of them being Aidan McKeever, who were found sitting in a car in the car park with the intention of acting as getaway drivers, surrendered after being wounded and were taken prisoner.
-The roof of the church was accidentally set on fire after a stray round hit a fuel storage tank.
+The roof of the church caught fire after a fuel storage tank was hit by a stray round, according to some versions or by flares, according to others.
 One British soldier was wounded during the confrontation.
-An IRA statement reported that another active service unit made up of at least four volunteers taking part in the operation at Coalisland "escaped unharmed" under heavy fire in other vehicles after splitting up into two teams.
+An IRA statement reported that another active service unit made up of at least four volunteers taking part in the operation at Coalisland "escaped unharmed".